Cadasta/cadasta-docs/en/05-odkcollect.md

 ### Collecting Location Data: GeoTrace, GeoShape, and GeoPoint {#geotracing}

 > Please note that this portion of ODK doesn't work on my phone; please check for accuracy!
+Also note missing images are due to not being able to gather them myself; many thanks to Kate and David for providing me with many of the screenshots in this section.

 > This information to be updated with 9.19 release